Vespa: India

 Piaggio first licensed the production of Vespa scooters in India to Bajaj Auto in the 1960s.
-In 1971, Piaggio's license was not renewed as a part of then Prime Minister Indira Gandhi's privatization programs.
-After the collaboration ended, Bajaj continued to produce scooters based on the Vespa design, namely the Chetak..
+In 1971, Piaggio's license was not renewed as a part of then Prime Minister Indira Gandhi's changes to foreign ownership rules, which favoured Indian control over foreign brands.
+When the licence expired, Bajaj lost the right to use the Vespa name, but not the ability to manufacture scooters using the knowledge and tooling it had already lawfully acquired, and Bajaj continued to produce scooters based on the Vespa design, namely the Chetak.

 Another Vespa partner in India was that of LML Motors.
 Beginning as a joint-venture with Piaggio in 1983, LML, in addition to being a large parts supplier for Piaggio, produced the P-Series scooters for the Indian market.
 In 1999, after protracted dispute with Piaggio, LML bought back Piaggio's stake in the company and the partnership ceased.
 LML continued to produce (and also exported) the P-Series variant known as the Stella in the U.S. market and by other names in different markets.
-LML Factory which produced these P-Series variants issued a notice of insolvency on 2 June 2017 and closed down permanently in 2018..
+LML Factory which produced these P-Series variants issued a notice of insolvency on 2 June 2017 and closed down permanently in 2018.

 In the 2012 Auto Expo held in New Delhi, the iconic Vespa re-entered the Indian market.
 Piaggio unveiled its range of scooters at the Expo.
 This became the first such venture of Piaggio in India without a local partner.